ADVANTICS/documentation/products/shared-charge-controllers/charger-can-interfaces/can_v2.md

 ### Description

-Controller (ADM-CS-SECC hardware variant, ie. &quot;DIN rail&quot;) is reporting various information about its inputs.
+Controller (ADM-CS-SECC hardware variant, ie. "DIN rail") is reporting various information about its inputs.
 It is sent every seconds (for temperature channels).
 Or on change for other digital inputs.